infinimesh/infinimesh/docs/docs/REST/REST-Namespace.md

 ## How to Soft delete a Namespace

-> Note: Soft delete will mark the namespace for deletion and will only actually delete the namesapce from the Dgraph database.
+> Note: Soft delete will mark the namespace for deletion and will only actually delete the namespace from the Dgraph database.

 Pre-Requisites:

 1. You need valid user credentials for the applications to obtain token (Refer [here](https://infinitedevices.github.io/infinimesh/docs/#/REST/GenerateToken#how-to-obtain-the-token) on how to generate a token)
-2. You need a namesapce
+2. You need a namespace

 Steps: